Chinar-Quantum-AI-Ltd/EMS_DataViz_Tool/README.md

 ## Overview

-**EMS - Data Viz Tool** is an interactive conversational system that enables users to generate data visualizations (charts/graphs) by  asking questions in natural language.
+**EMS - Data Viz Tool** is an interactive conversational system that enables users to generate data visualizations (charts/graphs) by  querying in natural language.

 This system leverages the power of: